+In developing the Master Plan, the need to review existing development controls became clear to progress the precinct renewal.
+A separate consultation on a planning scheme amendment was initiated by the City of Melbourne in 2015.
 In the ongoing work that will be required to resolve projects for future works, the detail within the Strategic Brief will be added to, and potentially slightly modified, but the intent is for the Master Plan to provide an enduring framework to guide these projects.